 22 Wives, submit to your own husbands, as to the Lord.
 23 For the husband is the head of the wife, as Christ also is the head of the church, being himself the savior of the body.
 24 But as the church submits to Christ, so let wives also be to their own husbands in everything.

-25 Husbands, love your wives, just as Christ also loved the church, and gave himself up for it; 26 that he might sanctify it, having cleansed it by the washing of water with the word, 27 that he might present the church to himself gloriously, without spot or wrinkle or any such thing; but holy and without defect.
+25 Husbands, love your wives, just as Christ also loved the church and gave himself up for her, 26 that he might sanctify her, having cleansed her by the washing of water with the word, 27 that he might present the church to himself gloriously, without spot or wrinkle or any such thing, but holy and without defect.

 19 You know my reproach, my shame, and my dishonor.